 salt to taste

 Bring it to a boil, turn down the heat to medium-low and simmer for about 60 minutes or until the potatoes are tender.
-Adjust the seasoning, serve with a dollop of sour cream.
+Adjust the seasoning, serve with a dollop of sour cream or homemade croutons.

 I was adventurous today so I made tortilla bowls using whole wheat tortillas.
 I brushed them with a little olive oil, arranged them in an ovenproof bowl and baked them at 425 degrees for 10 minutes.
 They crisped up nicely!